New to adverts? Read Advertising your business on Deliveroo first.

 How to read your report

-Menu views and orders
+Menu views, conversion rate and orders

 If your report gives you a similar number of menu views and orders, congratulations – this means your menu is working hard to get customers to placing orders.